 Leucine-rich repeat-containing G protein-coupled receptors (LGRs) are a subgroup of the seventransmembrane G protein-coupled superfamily, which regulates a range of physiological processes linked to different disorders.
 LGR4-6, one of its members, exhibits a high degree of similarity.
 Numerous investigations have examined the biological roles of LGR4-6 in diverse forms of human cancer.
-When LGR4-6 binds to R-spondin (RSPO) ligands, which are intimately linked to tumor invasion and progression, it activates the Wnt/ β -catenin pathway [80].
+When LGR4-6 binds to R-spondin ligands, which (RSPO) intimately linked to tumor invasion and progression, it activates the Wnt/ $\beta$ -catenin pathway [80].